 Honda to invest US$2.75 billion in GM's Cruise self-driving unit

-Honda Motor Co Ltd will invest US$2 billion over 12 years in General Motors Co's Cruise autonomous vehicle unit after paying US$750 million for a stake in the project, seen as among the leaders in self-driving car development.
+Honda Motor Co Ltd will invest US$2 billion and take a 5.7 percent stake in General Motors Co's Cruise self-driving vehicle unit, extending cooperation between the two automakers in a technology that has enormous costs and risk but no market-ready products.

-WARREN, Mich: Honda Motor Co Ltd will invest US$2.75 billion and take a 5.7 percent stake in General Motors Co's Cruise self-driving vehicle unit, to jointly develop self-driving vehicles for deployment in ride services fleets around the world.
+WARREN, Mich: Honda Motor Co Ltd will invest US$2.75 billion in General Motors Co's Cruise Automation, the second outside multibillion-dollar commitment to the self-driving vehicle unit this year and an affirmation of the U.S. automaker's strategy for the emerging technology.

-Honda, which has lagged behind many of its rivals in developing self-driving vehicles, is paying US$750 million upfront for the minority stake in Cruise and will invest another US$2 billion over 12 years, the companies said on Wednesday.
+Honda, which has lagged behind many of its rivals in developing self-driving vehicles, is paying US$750 million upfront for a 5.7 percent stake in Cruise and will contribute another US$2 billion over 12 years in development work and fees, the companies said on Wednesday.

 The deal, which calls for Honda to provide engineering expertise, extends cooperation between the two automakers in a technology that has enormous costs and risk but no market-ready products.